 6. day Schönberg - Heiligenhafen/ Großenbrode approx. 68 - 77 km

-Look forward to a varied cycle route through the Hohwacht Bay, which attracts with kilometers of sandy beaches and a 20 m high cliff.
-Discover stately goods in the hinterland and beautiful seaside resorts.
-Through Weissenhäuser beach you cycle to Heiligenhafen with the old fishing port and the adventure pier.
+Look forward to an exciting bike route through the Hohwacht Bay, which offers miles of sandy beaches and a 20 meter high cliff.
+Discover grand estates in the hinterland and pretty seaside resorts.
+You cycle via Weißenhäuser Strand to Heiligenhafen with the old fishing port and the adventure pier.

 7. day Heiligenhafen/ Großenbrode - Neustadt/ Surrounding area approx. 60 - 81 km

-Today you cycle to Lübeck Bay and past the seaside resorts Dahme and Kellenhausen to Grömitz.
-Look forward to one of the oldest and largest seaside resorts in the Baltic Sea.
-Plan your time for the 4 km promenade in a class of its own, past the new Ostseelounge, shops and restaurants, before continuing towards the Baltic Sea town of Neustadt.
-Overnight in Neustadt / Pelzerhaken.
+Today you cycle to Lübeck Bay and past the Baltic seaside resorts of Dahme and Kellenhusen to Grömitz.
+Look forward to one of the oldest and largest baths at the Baltic Sea.
+Plan time for the 4 km long promenade in a class of its own, past the new Baltic Sea lounge, shops and restaurants, before cycling on to Neustadt, a small town in Holstein.
+Overnight in Neustadt / surroundings.

 8. day Neustadt - Lübeck 42 - 62 km + Departure

-Today best bathing facilities, cafes, restaurants, boutiques and shops are lined up in a colorful succession.
-You cycle mostly along white sandy beaches and tempting beach promenades through Haffkrug, Scharbeutz and Timmendorf to Travemünde.
-The last part of the stage to Lübeck can be easily shortened by S-Bahn, before your eventful bike tour ends in the afternoon in Lübeck.
+The best bathing opportunities, cafes, restaurants, boutiques and shops are now lined up in a colorful row.
+Mostly along white sandy beaches and tempting beach promenades you cycle via Haffkrug, Scharbeutz and Timmendorf to Travemünde.
+You can comfortably shorten the last leg to Lübeck with the S-Bahn before your eventful bike tour ends in Lübeck in the afternoon.

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.